aslamabbas/aslamabbas.github.io/about.md

 layout: page
 title: About
 ---

-Just scribbling down my notes.
-If you find any inappropriate content or copy-righted content, please send me a mail.
-And I will have it removed.
+I am just scribbling down my thoughts and ideas.

+You can reach me at [aslam.abbas@outlook.com](mail:aslam.abbas@outlook.com).
-Thank you, [Mu-An](http://muan.co) for the jekyll theme
+Thank you, [Mu-An](http://muan.co) for the jekyll theme.